interlegis/psqlminiobkp/README.md

 # psqlminiobkp
-Backup PostgreSQL Database directly to Minio
+Docker container to backup a PostgreSQL database directly to Minio.

+Can be used to back up databases periodically with a solution such as rancher-container-crontab.
+See Rancher catalog sample at https://github.com/interlegis/rancher-il-catalog/tree/master/templates/psqlminbkp

 ## Sample docker-compose.yml